athos/sweet-array/README.md

 ```

 `sweet-array` leverages the static types inferred by the Clojure compiler
-to inserts necessary type hints implicitly, so you don't have to add
+to insert necessary type hints implicitly, so you don't have to add
 type hints yourself in most cases.

 Also, `sweet-array` adopts "sweet" type syntax (e.g. `[[double]]` and `[String]`),